lemonadesocial/lemonade-hardhat-environment/README.md

 ## Configuration

-The following variables are all required and must be specified as environment variables or in the `.env` configuration file.
+The following variables can be specified as environment variables or in the `.env` configuration file.

+### `PRIVATE_KEY`

+The private key of the signer.

 ### `MNEMONIC`